Read the Series:

-As with our friends, their weak faith tempts them to wander and lose traction in their Christian life.
-They fail to believe the Holy Spirit’s presence is there to overcome any difficulty and able to equip them with the power to live a joyous, righteous life.
+As with our friends, their weak faith tempts them to wander and lose traction in their Christian lives.
+They fail to believe the Holy Spirit’s presence is there to overcome any difficulty and is able to equip them with the power to live a joyous, righteous life.

 There is a vital relationship between faith and obedience.
 Obedience increases trust, and in turn, faith encourages obedience (Psalm 1:3).

 The working of the Holy Spirit provides comfort (John 14:27), guides (John 16:8-10), and enables life (Romans 8:6), but only achieved by abiding in Christ.
 Successful sustained abiding only occurs when surrender, humility, and faith work together to allow you to abide by and experience the full blessing the Christian life offers.

 Despite the indwelling presence of the Holy Spirit after regeneration, self-directed living leaves many Christians struggling.
 Hopefully, this series exposes the great nemesis and secret workings of self.
 Self desperately wants to remain in control but provides no power or solution for the sin and its impact on your life.